ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Simplified-Lumen-GI-In-MiniEngine.md

 ---

 # Introduction

+This is a simplified Unreal Lumen GI implementation (SimLumen) based on Unreal's Lumen GI.
+We have implemented most of Unreal Lumen's features.

+To perform fast ray tracing, SimLumen builds the mesh SDFs offline using the embree library.
+We also precompute a global low resolution SDF of the whole scene, which is used in surface cache ray tracing and screen probe voxel ray tracing.

+SimLumen builds mesh cards offline in order to capture material attributes (normal, albedo) at run time.
+Mesh cards store the capture direction as well as the camera capture frustum.
+Since our meshes in the test example are simple and most are boxes, we generate only 6 cards for each mesh.
+Each direction corresponds a mesh card.
+At run time, SimLumen captures the mesh attributes, and copies them into a global surface cache material attributes atlas.

+The surface cache describes the lighting of the scene.
+It contains 5 parts: surface cache material attributes, surface cache direct lighting, surface cache indirect lighting, surface cache combined final lighting and voxelized scene lighting.

+With the global surface cache material attributes (normal, albedo and depth), SimLumen computes the direct lighting for each pixel in the surface cache atlas.

+What's more, we have implemented infinity bounce lighting similar to Unreal Lumen.
+At first, we voxelize the scene.
+Each voxel has 6 directions.
+For each direction, we perform a mesh SDF trace and store the hit mesh index and hit distance in the voxel visibility buffer.
+Then, we inject the surface cache final lighting into the voxel if the voxel hit a mesh.

+With the voxelized lighting, we can compute the surface cache indirect lighting in the surface cache Atlas space.
+Firstly, SimLumen places probes every 4x4 pixels in the Atlas space.
+In the next step, we trace the ray to the voxelized scene via global SDF and sample the radiance within the voxel.
+In order to denoise the trace result, SimLumen filters the radiance atlas and converts them into spherical harmonics.
+By integrating the probes around the pixel, we obtained surface cache indirect lighting.

+The surface cache final lighting is computed by combining surface direct and indirect lighting.

+As we have SDF to trace the scene quickly as well as surface cache that describes the scene lighting, we are able to proform the screen space probe trace.

 # Fast Ray Tracing

 SimLumen uses signed distance fields to trace the ray with the mesh.
 SDF is a uniform mesh representation.
 What's more, it is differentiable, which means we can calculate the normal at the ray hit position.
 SimLumen precomputes the mesh SDF and the scene global SDF.
 GI nearby camera employs mesh SDF to accelerate ray-mesh intersection.
 Global SDF is used in distant GI and surface cache indirect lighting calculation.